-The gravel (shell) beach classification (ESI Ranking 6A) is used to describe shores that are composed almost entirely of shell (Figure 8).
+The gravel (shell) beach classification (ESI Ranking 6A) is used to describe shores that are composed almost entirely of shell (Figure 7).
 The shell material may be in the form of shell hash or whole shells.
 The sources for the shells include the nearshore zone or the bays.
 Shell beaches form steep beach faces because of the coarse shell fragments and whole shells making up the shore.

-Beaches of the Gulf shore containing high concentrations of gravel (shell) are located at Sargent Beach, at San Luis Pass, and east of High Island.
-Only a short segment of the Gulf shore east of Sea Rim State Park was mapped as a gravel (shell) beach, all of the other gravel (shell)rich segments were mapped as ESI Ranking 5 because they are composed of mixed sand and gravel (shell).
-In the bays, gravel (shell) beaches are common along shores near oyster reefs such as in East and West Bays, and along spoil islands where waves and currents rework spoil material and concentrate shells in steep berms and beaches.
+Beaches of the Gulf shore containing high concentrations of gravel (shell) are located at mapped as ESI Ranking 5 because they are composed of mixed sand and gravel (shell).
+In the bays, gravel (shell) beaches are common around Shamrock Island, along the margins of erosional shorelines on Matagorda Peninsula, on the southwestern shores of Matagorda Bay, and along spoil islands where waves and currents rework spoil material and concentrate shells in steep berms and beaches.